mveeprojects/ScalaCassandra/README.md

    Cassandra to become ready.
 2. Start the app up in IntelliJ.

-## Running all tests
+## Running all tests via docker

-The following sbt command will start the containers, run the tests (with a readiness check waiting for the app to become ready), and then stop and remove all containers.
+The following sbt command will start the required docker containers, run the tests (with a readiness check waiting for the app to become ready), and then stop and remove all containers.

 `./sbt runAllTests`